mmbuw/gispl/thesis/05-gispl.md

 >...define spatial areas in which a certain set of gestures is valid and which capture motion data that falls within their boundaries.

-One of additional options are flags. **Flags** can be assigned to a gesture, and allow control related to execution and gesture regions of a valid gesture input. specified in [@gisplweb], there are four flag types, three of which were implemented in GISpL.js:
+One of additional options are flags. **Flags** can be assigned to a gesture, and allow control related to execution and gesture regions of a valid gesture input.
+Specified in [@gisplweb], there are four flag types, three of which were implemented in GISpL.js:

 >When a gesture has the "oneshot" flag, then it can only be triggered once by a given set of input IDs.
 Repeated triggering is only possible when the set of IDs captured by the containing region changes.